-I’ll take a look at the last 5 scores for the player to see if he’s scored big recently via the BuzzBot Player Info Report.
-Gives me an indication of sentiment towards the player going forward.
+I’ll take a look at the last 5 scores for the player to see if he’s scored big recently via the BuzzBot Player Info Report on the Slack app.
+It gives me an indication of sentiment towards the player going forward.

 If he’s had a few low scores and the odd 200 then he maybe off peoples radar.
 But if he’s scored over 120 in each of the last 5 games then I may be a bit late to the party.

 If you want to view and compare players side by side, then I’d recommend using the BuzzPro Player Form Report.
 You can see which players from any team have been scoring well lately.